zami45/JS_WriteUp/Understanding of This/Understanding of THIS.md

 console.log(username) // prints "zami"

+// as a property called username is added to global object, we can access it thourgh THIS or window

 console.log(this.username) // also prints "zami"

 console.log(window.username) // also prints "zami"
 ```

-Thus using THIS we can create global variable on the fly if we don't have proper understanding of THIS keyword.We need to bind THIS to an object or context of our own choosing in order to prevent this from happening.
+Thus using THIS, we can create global variable on the fly if we don't have proper understanding of THIS keyword.

 #### **2. Some Consider THIS Points to Function Scope :**